1-54 Art Fair Marrakesh: What to Expect, Why go Now!

 Much of the work at the fair felt more personal – narratives around home, family, culture and even tribe.

-There were some ties to historical craft traditions like ceramics and weaving, and nods to important Moroccan artists such as Hamidi.
+Ties to historical craft traditions like ceramics and weaving, and nods to important Moroccan artists such as Hamidi were especially evident.

 Interestingly varied materials, color & subject matter